An Overview on Progress for Our Cortez Overhaul

 • Roof-top deck to be installed.

-• RV build and upgrades finished — We are hoping to finish in the estimated year of 2022!
+• RV build and upgrades finished—We are estimating to take five years to overhaul our RV, which would mean finishing our work in 2024.
 After that, we plan to save money for a year before starting RV life!

 ADDITIONAL HOPEFUL PLANS